Linuxfabrik/monitoring-plugins/check-plugins/acmesh-status/README.md

 acme.sh considers a renewal due and it has not happened.
 The store records only successful renewals, so it holds no reason; the recommendation names the command that produces one:

 1. Run the renewal by hand.
 It prints why acme.sh cannot complete it, most often a validation error naming the domain.
 2. A verification error such as `no valid A records found for <domain>` means the domain no longer resolves.
-If the service behind it was retired, take the certificate out of the renewal list with `acme.sh --config-home=<path> --remove --domain=<domain> --ecc`.
+If the service behind it was retired, take the certificate out of the renewal list with `acme.sh --config-home <path> --remove --domain <domain> --ecc`.
 This detaches it and leaves its files in place.
 Leave `--ecc` off for a certificate with an RSA key.
 3. If the domain is still in use, fix what broke: the DNS record, the web server that answers on port 80, or the firewall in front of it.

 Until the entry is either renewed or removed, every run of the acme.sh renewal job exits non-zero because of it, which is why a single retired domain makes the whole job look broken.